mendax1234/6940Swerve-docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development.Maybe

 Contents
 --------